2017 Supercars Championship: Driver changes

 Shae Davies left Erebus Motorsport to return to the Dunlop Super2 Series.
+He was replaced by Dale Wood, who moved from Nissan Motorsport.

-Simona de Silvestro joined the championship with Nissan Motorsport.
-Having contested the 2015 and 2016 Bathurst 1000 events, de Silvestro is the first female driver to contest the full championship since Melinda Price and Kerryn Brewer in 1998.
+Simona de Silvestro joined the championship with Nissan Motorsport, replacing Wood.
+Having contested the 2015 and 2016 Bathurst 1000 events, de Silvestro was the first female driver to contest the full championship since Melinda Price and Kerryn Brewer in 1998.

-Scott McLaughlin moved from Garry Rogers Motorsport to DJR Team Penske.
+Scott McLaughlin moved from Garry Rogers Motorsport to DJR Team Penske, replacing Scott Pye.
+Pye then moved to Walkinshaw Racing, replacing Garth Tander.
+Tander would end up at Garry Rogers Motorsport, having previously driven for the team between 1998 and 2004.

-Nick Percat moved from Lucas Dumbrell Motorsport to Brad Jones Racing.

 Chris Pither lost his seat at Super Black Racing after the team shut down, he later returned as an endurance co-driver with Erebus Motorsport.

-Scott Pye moved from DJR Team Penske to Walkinshaw Racing.